algolia/algolia-react-boilerplate/README.md

 4. Go through the other files in `src/config` and adjust them according to your own data and requirements, each file describes itself.

-5. In in `src/config` , pay particular attention to `hitsConfig` as this is where we map your own attribute names to those used in the app.
+5. In `src/config` , pay particular attention to `hitsConfig` as this is where we map your own attribute names to those used in the app.
 You should never adjust the attributes used in the app itself, only this map.

-6. Run and test your app locally both in desktop and mobile view, if you have any questions, ask #help-demos.
+6. Run and test your app locally, if you have any questions, ask #help-demos.

 7. In the `src/scss` folder, adjust any styling you need to based on what you see.